MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 |Poorly written  I tried reading this book but found it so turgid and poorly written that I put it down in frustration.  ...|
 |Since borrowing a dog-eared copy from friends who were passing it around a number of years ago, I have not been able to get my hands on this book which became a short-lived cult favorite|
 |The plot of this book was interesting, and it could have been a good book.
 Unfortunately, it wasn't.
 The main problem for me was that ...|

-### Transformed Sample Data
+During processing, the **Latent Dirichlet Allocation** module both cleans and analyzes the text, based on parameters you specify.
+For example, it can automatically tokenize the text and remove punctuation, and at the same time find the text features for each topic.

+#### LDA transformed dataset

-The following table contains the transformed dataset, based on the Book Review sample.
+The following table contains the **transformed** dataset, based on the Book Review sample.
 The output contains the input text, and a specified number of discovered categories, together with the scores for each category.

-In this example, we used the default value of 5 for **Number of topics to model**.
-Therefore, the LDA module creates five categories, which we can assume will correspond roughly with the original five-scale rating system.

-The module also assigns a score to each entry for each of the five categories that represent topics.
-A score indicates the probability that the row should be assigned to a particular category.

 |Movie name|Topic 1|Topic 2|Topic 3|Topic 4|Topic 5|
 |----------------|-------------|-------------|-------------|-------------|-------------|